towns-protocol/towns/servers/workers/gateway-worker/README.md

 # gateway-worker

-The following Worker exposes a lightweight HTTP router and uses service bindings to communicate with other workers, namely siwe-worker to perform authorization.
+The following Worker exposes a lightweight HTTP router.
 The gateway currently exposes two endpoints to store and retrieve space icons though more can be added in the future.
 Cloudflare Images is used as a proxy to store and perform image manipulation on-the-fly, such as resizing / polish.

 ## Dependencies